mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 Well, if you sit down, there is completely nothing for you to do; but [still] you can do many things.
 What do you do?
 Chasing all the thoughts, and roaming around, thinking.
 But thinking and thoughts are completely something you do in the [dualistic](glossary#dualistic) world, and also the problem is that they are all imagination, just imagination.

 So in zazen, you’re really playing with imagination.
 But finally, there is nothing to do, because you realize how stupid you are. *[There is the loud sound of a plane in the background.]* If you are chasing after the plane with thoughts, imagination, [you realize] how stupid you are.
 Finally you think: “How stupid *zazen* is.” *[Laughter.]* It’s not the fault of *zazen*, it’s *your* fault, don’t you think so?
 Because *you* are chasing after thought, imagination.
 And then finally you criticize *zazen*: how stupid zazen is.
-I don’t think so; *you* are stupid. *[He laughs.]* Don’t you think so?
-I’m sorry for you. *[Laughter.]*
+I don’t think so; *you* are stupid. *[He laughs.]* Don’t you think so? *[Pause.]* I’m sorry for you. *[Laughter.]*

 Well, if you return home exactly, you can experience this, this is what Buddhist scripture says.
 That is the first experience, the first stage of zazen.